 I'm giving up the executive day job to make that time and space!
 Yep, this is it, folks, I've resigned my current position to make way for a concerted effort at turning my creative passions into something real and (dare I say) "Finished".
 Who knows where this will end, but I've got the stability and resources to give this a darn good go over the coming years.
 So "Duckocide Games" is born.
 OK, ok, I've got a significant notice period to work through, but early in 2019, I will be free to put all my creative thoughts and energies into the endeavour - I can't wait!

 So to close, this site will grow with content, news, and progress towards this goal.
 First off the bat as an arcade style FPS currently called "Vindex".
 This is going to be my focus as I move into 2019.
 I'm using it to get plugged into the marketing and distribution side of indie game development - The "canary in the mine" so to speak.
 It will be interesting to learn the in's and out's.

-No blog can finish with a link or two.
+No blog can finish without a link or two.
 Among the many conversations with friends and family, this video went some way in helping me make this decision.
 Inspirational to see someone take the indie game development career choice with so much apparently at risk (in life) - I "doff my cap" to Jake Birkett and hope to meet him someday.